 On July 2, four new Officers arrived and were assigned to the 1/9th; Lt.
 ARTHUR CLAUDE VYVYAN-ROBINSON, (10th South Lancs Regiment), Lt.
 SAMUEL PORTER, Lt.
 JOHN KNOWLES and 2/Lt.
 HARRY YORSTON DIXON all of the 11th Yorks and Lancs Regiment.
 Lt.
 PORTER and 2/Lt.
 DIXON were assigned to C company.

 C company lost two Officers in early July.
 On July 5th 2/Lt.
 ARTHUR WILLIAM FIELD CONNERY was badly wounded in the mouth by shrapnel and went to hospital.
 Shortly after, on July 7th, 2/Lt.
 JOHN MATLEY ROBSON went to hospital with fever and died of enteric fever on July 17 in Egypt.

 On July 10 2/Lieut.
 OLIVER JEPSON SUTTON and 969 Sgt.
 HARRY GRANTHAM made a reconnaissance at night, using string to measure their distance from their trench, and discovered that the Turks were digging to the S.E. of trench G12.
 They repeated their reconnaissance the following night to verify their observations.

 On July 14, the recently arrived, 2/Lt.
 HARRY YORSTON DIXON was killed by shrapnel during an advance by 52nd Division and 2/Lt.
 EDWARD BALMFORD and 15 men were wounded.
 Two weeks later, on July 27, Lt.
-JAMES KNOWLES and 14 men were wounded.
+JOHN KNOWLES and 14 men were wounded.